A2Amir/Natural-Language-Processing-with-Deep-Learning/README.md

 #### As you can see all of these components(domain knowledge, discourse knowledge,word knowledge) must be taken into account in order to gain complete understanding of a message.

+Feature selection and preprocessing are significant tasks in NLP, this task does have tremendous impact on the success of text analysis.
+This is mostly caused by the unstructured and arbitrary nature of text data.
+Furthermore, machines need structure and numerical data.
+A couple of approaches for this transformation task,e.g. word embeddings or the vector space model, exist.
+This section’s scope lies on the theoretical foundation of different preprocessing and feature selection techniques.

  dadw
 </p>